stevemonaco/stevemonaco.github.io/_posts/2020-06-25-blog-launch.md

  - meta
 ---

-Finally launched, this blog is where I will discuss topics relevant to programming, engineering and chemistry.
+Finally launched, this blog is where I will discuss topics relevant to programming and engineering.
+Programming-oriented material in the areas of medicine, chemistry, and machine learning may also be occasionally covered.